- THE JOURNAL OF CRIMINAL LAW & CRIMINOLOGY Vol. 99, No. I

-It argues that their exalted social status, combined with the perceived social benefit of their research, immunizes them from use of the criminal sanction.
-Whether these constitute
+It argues that their social status and the perceived benefits of their research protect them from criminal punishment.

-It displays attitudes towards victims and perpetrators that negatively affect the values of autonomy and dignity in medical research.
+The state’s failure to act sends negative messages about victims and perpetrators that can damage the values of autonomy and dignity in medical research.

 The article concludes that this implicit immunity is harmful to society and inconsistent with criminal law policy.